blopa/Magento-Chatbot/README.md

 - Search for products
 - Add product to cart
 - Clear cart
-- Login to your account
+- Login/Logout to your account
 - List orders
 - Track order status
 - Reorder